The Juvenile Court Process in Florida: What You Need to Know

 Common Types of Juvenile Crimes

-At Mowrey Law Firm, our attorneys are equipped to defend minor children in a wide variety of charges.
+At Mowrey Law Firm, our attorneys are equipped to defend minors in a wide variety of charges.
 Some of the most common offenses that lead to juvenile arrests in Florida are:

 • Assault